 Another difference between Shopify and Shopify Plus is your ability to edit the checkout page.
 Shopify currently doesn’t allow you to customize your checkout whereas Shopify Plus gives you this option.
 See here for more information on exactly what you can edit.

 Ecommerce features are what really separate Shopify and Shopify Plus.
-Below we’ll discuss two important features available to both platforms and then run through two that are exclusive to Shopify Plus.
+Below we’ll discuss some important features available to both platforms, then run through two that are exclusive to Shopify Plus.

 Shopify Sales Features (available on Shopify and Shopify Plus)